Marlboro Ads

 Life magazine

 Black and white 10" x 14" ad from the Tattooed Hand series for their Long Size Filter Cigarette.
-There is a picture of a stern-looking man pouring a hot liquid from his thermos into a cup being held in his hand with a tattoo of an eagle on the back while he holds a lit Marlboro between his lips and looks away from the camera.
+There is a picture of a stern-looking man pouring a hot liquid from his thermos into a cup being held in the hand with a tattoo of an eagle on the back while he holds a lit Marlboro between his lips and looks close to the camera.
 The headline says "Marlboro You get a lot to like - filter - flavor - flip-top box".
 The text begins by saying "Here's old-fashioned flavor in the new way to smoke" and the ad shows a picture of their New Flip-Top Box.
 At the bottom of the ad is the information that it is "Made in Richmond, Virginia, from a new Marlboro recipe".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 February 18, 1957